-11.1 Possession of a firearm or bow and arrow is prohibited in the state parks unless otherwise authorized in these Regulations, see sections 11.1, 16.13 or with a special use permit issued by the director or designee.
-In addition to above, blank guns are permitted for the purpose of dog training in designated areas from January 1st to September 30th.

-11.2 Target shooting is prohibited except in designated areas by and in accordance with official written permission from Fish and Wildlife Field Headquarters.

-11.3 Possession of a loaded firearm, or a firearm from the magazine of which all shells or cartridges have not been removed, in or on any vehicle or conveyance while in or upon any part of a public reservation is prohibited.

-11.4 No person shall hunt or trap or carry firearms within a public reservation unless in possession of a valid hunting or trapping license and other official written permission as required.
-(See Section 16, Hunting Regulations and current Abstract of Wildlife Laws.)

-11.5 Hunting is prohibited within areas designated with appropriate signage.

-11.6 Hunting is prohibited except in designated areas.

-11.7 No hunting is permitted within five hundred (500) feet of camping areas, picnic areas, ball fields, or occupied dwellings or structures, with the exception of archery hunting for deer with a safety zone of 200 feet.
-Carrying cross bows at any time is prohibited in parks.
-(See Section 26, Target Range Regulations.)
+- 11.1 Possession of a firearm or bow and arrow is prohibited in the state parks unless otherwise authorized in these Regulations, see sections 11.1, 16.13 or with a special use permit issued by the director or designee.
+In addition to above, blank guns are permitted for the purpose of dog training in designated areas from January 1 to September 30. - 11.2 Target shooting is prohibited except in designated areas by and in accordance with official written permission from Fish and Wildlife Field Headquarters. - 11.3 Possession of a loaded firearm, or firearm with magazine from which all shells or cartridges have not been removed, in or on any vehicle or conveyance while in or upon any part of a public reservation is prohibited. - 11.4 No person shall hunt or trap or carry firearms within a public reservation unless in possession of a valid hunting or trapping license and other official written permission as required.
+(See Section 16, Hunting Regulations and current Abstract of Wildlife Laws.) - 11.5 Hunting is prohibited within areas so designated by appropriate signage. - 11.6 Hunting is prohibited except in designated areas. - 11.7 No hunting is permitted within five hundred (500) feet of camping areas, picnic areas, ball fields, or occupied dwellings or structures, with the exception of archery hunting for deer with a safety zone of 200 feet.